Room: 111 J, Electrical Engineering West,

 University Park, PA 16802

 I am an Assistant Professor in the Department of Electrical Engineering at Pennsylvania State University.
 I received my Ph.D from the University of California, Irvine in 2011.
 Between 2011 and 2014, I was a postdoctoral researcher, jointly with the Electrical and Computer Engineering department at Boston University, and the Research Laboratory of Electronics (RLE) at the Massachusetts Institute of Technology (MIT).
-I received the 2009 IEEE Information Theory Society Best Paper Award, the 2014 IEEE International Symposium on Network Computing and Applications (NCA) Best Paper Award and an NSF Career Award in 2016.
+I received the 2009 IEEE Information Theory Society Best Paper Award, the 2014 IEEE International Symposium on Network Computing and Applications (NCA) Best Paper Award, an NSF Career Award in 2016 and was a finalist for the Bell Labs Prize in 2016.
 My research involves understanding of modern data communication and storage systems using the tools of information theory and coding theory.

 Paper titled "Expanding the Compute-and-Forward Framework: Unequal Powers, Signal Levels, and Multiple Linear Combinations" with authors Bobak Nazer, Viveck Cadambe, Vasilis Ntranos, Giuseppe Caire, available on arxivTalk titled "Multi-version Coding and Shared Memory Emulation" presented at Workshop on Coding: From Practice to Theory at the Simons Institute for Theory of Computing, Berkeley, Feb 2015.Talk titled "Alignment Based Network Coding For Two-Unicast-Z Networks" presented at Information Theory and Applications (ITA) Workshop, Feb 2015.
 See extended version of paper here.